Learning To Make More Eye Contact With People

 - It's much easier to make eye contact when you're listening to someone vs. when you're the speaker.
 When you're listening you just have to sit back and focus on the other person.
 When you're speaking, a lot of your mental energy goes into thinking of what to say in the moment.
 That's why people generally don't make as much eye contact when they're talking.
 You could start by only trying to make eye contact when you're the listener, and then work on the speaking part later.

-- It's easier to make eye contact with people who don't intimidate you vs. those who do.
-Like most people, you likely get more flustered looking an attractive or high status person in the eye compared to chatting to your parents or my friends.
+- It's easier to make eye contact with people who don't intimidate you.
+Like most people, you likely get more flustered looking an attractive or high-status person in the eye compared to chatting to your parents or friends.
 You could tell yourself that it's okay if you can't make eye contact with more imposing people right off the bat, and that you'll work on that later.

 Now you may find it feels like a bit too much work to consciously plan when you'll make eye contact with people and when you won't.
 In practice you may just try to make as much eye contact as possible, not get down on yourself over the times you can't, and slowly get more used to it.
 However, if you find you have trouble acquiring the habit, taking a more systematic approach is always an option.